mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

-Here we have DependencyFactory protocol which describes factory methods for every dependency in our app.
-We also have small Dependencies struct which stores low-level dependencies.
-By using the extension, we add DependencyFactory protocol conformance to Dependencies struct.
-Now let's take a look at ViewControllerFactory, which describes ViewController creation process.
+Here we have *DependencyFactory* protocol which describes factory methods for every dependency in our app.
+We also have small *Dependencies* struct which stores low-level dependencies.
+By using the extension, we add *DependencyFactory* protocol conformance to *Dependencies* struct.
+Now let's take a look at *ViewControllerFactory*, which describes *ViewController* creation process.

 ```swift
 protocol ViewControllerFactory {